 I looked no further than my lovely wife for inspiration.
 The “simple trick” is this:

-Waking up Early (Start your day an hour or more earlier)
+Wake up early?
+It’s as easy as starting your day an hour or more earlier!

 Revolutionary, isn’t it?
 Yet, here I am, in front of the keys typing about this amazing discovery for your benefit!
 Let’s take a look at how this very basic little shift in a daily routine might yield some unexpected benefits…